LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 </figure>

-## Estimated number of transitions
+## The number of estimated transitions

 Sometime, we want to visualise how the location states are changed through the phylogeny.
 `StateTransitionCounter` can count the number of branches in a tree or a set of trees that have a certain state at the parent and another at the node.